e-j-w/Gridlock/README.md

 Gridlock is a code to fit grids of data points with various functions and find fit properties (eg. vertex of fit paraboloid, confidence intervals).
 Fitting routines are available for data with up to 3 free parameters.
 Example data is included in the 'sample\_\*.txt' files.

-Data files must contain a line specifying the fit function, formatted 'FIT type' where 'type' is the name of the fit function (eg. 'par1', see *Fitting Functions Availiable* section below).
+Data files must contain a line specifying the fit function, formatted 'FIT type' where 'type' is the name of the fit function (eg. 'par1', see *Fitting Functions Available* section below).
 It is possible to specify grid fitting limits for each parameter in data files, see the 'sample_3par.txt' file for an example.
 It is also possible to plot data (using gnuplot) by including a line in the data file specifying a plotting style, see the options section below.

 ## Features